pytorch/pytorch/docs/source/autograd.rst

     has changed:

     - ``Variable(tensor)`` and ``Variable(tensor, requires_grad)`` still work as expected,
-      buut they return Tensors instead of Variables.
+      but they return Tensors instead of Variables.
     - ``var.data`` is the same thing as ``tensor.data``.
     - Methods such as ``var.backward(), var.detach(), var.register_hook()`` now work on tensors
       with the same method names.